stackrox/stackrox/scanner/updater/manual/README.md

 ## Adding a vulnerability

-This is not typically required (typically only for the reasons listed above), but when adding a vulnerability, be sure to do the following:
+Be sure to do the following:

-* Leave a comment directly above the vulnerability following the following format:
+* Leave a comment directly above the vulnerability following the following format, so readers understand what this is and why it's here:
   * Vuln: <name or names>
   * Reason: <why are you adding this?>
   * Source: <what are the sources of this data?>